purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 sys 0m0,012s
 ```

 That's a bit better.
-But it's still real slow.
+But it's still sluggish.
 What takes so long?
 Let's apply the profiler.

 ```shell
 Samples: 36K of event 'cycles:P', 4000 Hz, Event count (approx.): 34898518133